cmontg26/Data110/museum-viz-report.md

 I have a renewed respect for the ways data can be used to tell stories, historical ones and things yet to come, how data can be used to paint a picture of an era or show the relationship between then and now (points in time) or here and there (locations).

 One design lesson I will carry forward is understanding how color and shapes can command the audience’s attention or serve as a distraction.
+Balance is important.
+Keep it simple.
+Also, how visuals can show both  quantitative and qualitative data in the same chart.